 The key to realising your potential at University is a growth mindset.
 Students who adopt a growth mindset believe that talent and brains are just the starting point.
 They critically reflect on their work, listen to and act upon feedback, and learn from others.
 This effort ultimately leads to higher achievement.

 Students with a growth mindset also thrive on challenges and view failure as a springboard for growth rather than evidence of unintelligence.
 Conversely, students with a fixed mindset believe their intelligence is set in stone.
 They find setbacks threatening, avoid failure in order to preserve their sense of being smart or talented, and dismiss feedback from their tutors and peers.
 This underlying belief and associated behaviour ultimately limit their potential and achievement.

 Adopting a growth mindset and responding effectively to feedback is a crucial aspect of your academic and personal development.
-Once matriculated, you will have access to a Moodle course which aims to help you recognise the sources and types of feedback you will encounter as a student, and how to make the most of these opportunities with a growth mindset.
+Once matriculated, you will have access to a Moodle course called 'How to spot, love and use feedback' which aims to help you recognise the sources and types of feedback you will encounter as a student, and how to make the most of these opportunities with a growth mindset.

 The academic skills project (ASP) was created to help students improve their confidence in subject-specific skills.
 It offers workshops designed and led by postgraduate students in your academic School.
 This gives you the opportunity to learn from students who understand the demands and challenges of your subject.
 Rather than focusing on specific topics or content, the workshops help you develop skills and strategies to approach similar problems in the future.

 Examples of workshops which run in the past include: